JedLee6/Top150-LeetCode-Quick-Review-Notes/11_Binary_Search_Tree/086_Binary_Search_Tree_530._Minimum_Absolute_Difference_in_BST.md

             // Visit node
             current = stack.pop();
             if (prevValue != null) {
-                minDiff = Math.min(minDiff, current.val - prevValue);
+                // Calculate the difference as they are consecutive values during the in-order traversal minDiff = Math.min(minDiff, current.val - prevValue);
             }
             prevValue = current.val;